 “How heavy a dumbbell should I choose?
 How many sets and reps should I do?
 When should I move up to heavier weights?”

-For expert guidance, you can turn to Beachbody Super Trainer Joel Freeman — his program, LIIFT4, is an efficient workout program that combines weightlifting and calorie-burning high-intensity interval training (HIIT).
+For expert guidance, you can turn to BODi Super Trainer Joel Freeman — his weight-lifting programs, LIIFT4 and LIIFT MORE are efficient workout programs that combine weightlifting and calorie-burning high-intensity interval training (HIIT).

 The moves are based on classic lifting techniques that let you isolate, stabilize, and focus each rep on the muscle group you’re working.

 And every workout ends with a quick core routine for a full-body build and burn that leaves you shredded.

 But first, let’s dive into some beginner weight lifting info, how to push yourself and your workouts to meet your individual goals.

 Consider this your guide to awesome strength-training results!